cliffordlab/cliffordlab.github.io/info.md

 ## Roster

-Ask Erik Reinertsen (`erikrtn AT gmail DOT com`) for an invitation to our lab roster Google Spreadsheet, then add your info.
+Ask Erik Reinertsen (`er AT gatech DOT edu`) for an invitation to our lab roster Google Spreadsheet, then add your info.

 ## Listserv